 Lake Anne, still waters pristine blue, nestles among green wooded hillsides.
 Quiet rustic cabins stand near the abandoned sandy beach.
 It’s early May, and there’s hardly another soul in sight.
 Camp of the Rising Son is at rest.
 I stand in silent awe of God's art.
-As the psalmist wrote, “From the rising of the sun to its setting, the name of the Lord is to be praised!
-(Psalm 113:3, ESV).”
+As the psalmist wrote,

 But, wait.
 Do I hear a sound?
 I pause and listen carefully.
 I hear it!
 I hear the distant thunder of a thousand kids storming this way.
 It won’t be long until the cabins are chaotic, the beach busy, and the lake alive and loud with laughter.

 Summer camp is almost here!

 The scene carries me back.
 I was 9 years old.
 Nervous as an ice cube in the sun on a sweltering July afternoon in the Deep South.
 In fact, it probably was July.
 It was definitely Deep South.
 My friends and I were all packed and ready for the Great Camp Adventure, my first.